jasonsbeer/AmigaPCI/developer_guide.md

 19|AD[14]|$0000 4000|No
 20|AD[15]|$0000 8000|No

 *Prometheus daughter cards historically have 4 PCI Local Bus slots.
-It is assumed drivers designed for Promtheus will not search for devices at offsets greater than $0008 0000.
+It is assumed drivers designed for Prometheus will only search for devices at offsets $0001 0000 - $0008 0000.

-## 2.3 Prometheus Configuration
+## 2.3 Prometheus Enabled Device Configuration

 PCI devices not specifically designed for Amiga AUTOCONFIG should be installed in a Prometheus configuration slot.
 Each slot designated as a Prometheus configuration slot may be accessed through the base address of the Local PCI Bridge, which is always configured by AUTOCONFIG at startup.
 Each slot on the PCI bus may be addressed individually by its offset value to read or write from that device's configuration register.
 To maintain compatability with existing Prometheus drivers, the system must support **IDSEL** on four slots driven by **A[19..16]**.
 These four slots also support AUTOCONFIG.
 Up to 17 additional slots may be added to support AUTOCONFIG only devices.
 See 2.2 AUTOCONFIG PCI Slots.

+For a full understanding of intefacing Prometheus enabled devices, documentation of the Prometheus firmware should be reviewed.

 Examples, assuming the PCI Local Bridge base address is $6000 0000: